-Chances are, you’ve heard the term ‘prepper’, and the word ‘sane’ isn’t the first word to come to mind.
-They aren’t synonymous; there are TV shows dedicated to these so-called ‘doomsday preppers.’
+Chances are, you’ve heard the term ‘prepper,’ and the word ‘sane’ isn’t the first word to come to mind.
+They aren’t synonymous; TV shows are dedicated to these so-called ‘doomsday preppers.’
 Every day civilians like and want to get a glimpse into that life.

-Most preppers are not crazy, they are simply very prepared for disasters or the end of the world.
+Most preppers are not crazy; they are prepared for disasters or the world’s end.
 However, some preppers take prepping too far.
 Those preppers are labeled as ‘crazy.’
 The truth is, prepping for the end of the world is understandable.

 Like any group, preppers have a few crazies.
 However, after 2020, it’s understandable that preppers are going to any lengths to prepare for life’s uncertainties.
 Most people never saw the pandemic coming.
 Who was the most prepared?
 Preppers.

 Preppers like to be secure and prepared for any of life’s uncertainties.
 They operate under a branch of survivalism and actively prepare for emergencies.
 This includes things like the apocalypse.
 It might be a good idea to know a couple of preppers after 2020.

 A prepper emphasizes self-reliance, stockpiling supplies, and gaining survival knowledge and skills.
 Sometimes, preppers make it a point to be taught self-defense.
 Others go far as to build underground shelters to help them survive an apocalypse.